chjort/seglearning/detection/faster-rcnn/README.md

 This method is only able to detect and single object in an image.

 ## Multiple object detection with sliding window CNN.
 A set of window sizes is chosen (n1xn1, n2xn2, n3xn3).
 The window sizes are smaller than the actual image.
-Each of the windows are slided over the image and for each slide a CNN classifies the content of the window.
+Each of the windows are slided over the image and for each slide a CNN + FC classifies the content of the window and regress the bounding box.
 This happens for all window sizes.
 The first windows that classifies as an object are chosen as bounding boxes.

-## Multiple bounding boxes and classes (RCNN - Region CNN)
+This method is computationally expensive, and bounding boxes are not that accurate.

+## More effective multiple object detecion with Selective Search.
+Consists of a **region proposal network (RPN)**, and a CNN + FC to classify label and regress boxes for each region.

+The RPN replaces the sliding window mechanism by instead learning which regions to classify.
+These regions are called Regions of Interest (RoIs).

+## R-CNN
-Consists of two parts, a **feature extractor** (typically pre-trained model like ResNet, VGG, Inception, etc.) and a **region proposal network**.
+Consists of two parts, a **feature extractor** (typically pre-trained model like ResNet, VGG, Inception, etc.) and a **region proposal network (RPN)**.